nosana-ci/nosana-programs/docs/jobs.md

 ### Work

 With the `work()` instruction a node enters the [MarketAccount](#market-account) queue.
-When there is a job available, a job account will automatically be created.
+When there is a job available, a [JobAccount](#job-account) will automatically be created.

 A few requirements are enforced: